thoughtspot/thoughtspot.github.io/_end-user/thoughtspot-one/thoughtspot-one-homepage.md

 {: id="bulk-favorite"}
 ## Bulk mark objects as favorites
 To bulk mark objects as favorites, select the empty boxes next to the object names, and select **Mark as favorite**.
 You can also favorite each object on the page, by selecting the empty box next to the word **Name** at the top left of the screen, under the filter bar.
 Select **Mark as favorite**.

+{: id="bulk-share"}
+## Bulk share objects
+You can bulk share the objects on your ThoughtSpot home page with other users.
+To bulk share objects, select the empty boxes next to the object names, and select **Share**.
+You can also share every object on the page, by selecting the empty box next to the word **Name** at the top left of the screen, under the filter bar.
+Select **Share**.